Perkedel/CVR_Stuffings/README.md

 - ~~[Narazaka's VRC2CVR-YA](https://github.com/Narazaka/VRC2CVR).
 Space Saving~~ ~~Included, so small!~~ No longer works
 - [DonNomNomVR's AudioLink](https://github.com/DomNomNomVR/cvr-audio-link).
 Space Saving
 - [Unity-Chan!](https://assetstore.unity.com/packages/3d/characters/unity-chan-model-18705).
 Space Saving, common module.
+- [SD Unity-chan Haon Custom](https://assetstore.unity.com/packages/3d/animations/haon-sd-series-bundle-84992).
+Space Saving, common module.

 <!-- Pls include all free but CCK, to backup! -->
-> Some packages (e.g. `.unitypackage` extracted) are included for convenience.
+> Some packages (e.g. `.unitypackage` extracted) are included for ***convenience***.
 > **Pls keep the Steam Audio with ones caught by kjoy** at `ThirdParty/kjoy/SteamAudio.unitypackage`.
-Using version above this will cause entire project hangs to assembling C# scripts **forever**.
+Using version above this will cause entire project hangs to `assembling C# scripts` **forever**.
 > If you got this, simply close the project, remove 2 plugins in `DiceGlow/Assets/Plugins`: `SteamAudio` & `FMOD`, along with their `.meta` files.
-Then reload, and install the correct version shipped by kjoy.
+Then reopen this project, and install the correct version shipped by kjoy.

 ## Quick Tutorials